top of page

 If I’m taking care of both the mixing and mastering, then I will usually try to get the sound pretty close to the finished ‘mastered’ sound as we go through the mixing process.
 This means you should be critiquing each mix as though it is the finished product without having to second guess how it will ultimately sound (whilst allowing for possible general enhancements or refinements at the end).
 So I will share mixes with you at approximately how I expect the final EQ and compression settings to be.
 However, there will still be some minor details that will be left to the mastering stages.
 Firstly, the mixes provided for feedback purposes will usually be at least a few dB quieter than the final mastered level, so please bear that in mind when listening critically.
 Finer details such as the exact EQ curve (do I need to shave off a fraction low-end and add some top sparkle?
 Or vice versa?), width (sometimes a bit of extra widening helps, sometimes it’s not needed), saturation (maybe the overall mix needs a bit more ‘thickness’ or ‘juice’?) and loudness level will be decided at the very end.
 The masters should usually sound around 10-20% more polished, but not drastically more than that (otherwise the masters will sound too different from the mixes that you’ve approved!).
 If I am only mixing your tracks, then only the first paragraph applies :).
 But I will supply the premastered tracks to your mastering engineer at at least 2-3dB below the average mastered level, to give them some headroom to work with.

-• 10.
-What if it goes wrong and we decide we should have hired Jens Bogren or Andy Sneap instead? :)
+• What if we decide we should have hired someone else?

 Below are some responses to some of the most typical questions and scenarios that I've encountered as a mixing engineer.